phdata/streamliner/customer-docs/schema-evolution.md

 ./bin/streamliner schema --config conf/ingest-configuration.yml --output-file output/streamliner-configuration1.yml --database-password <db_pass>
 ```

-Note : Before executing above command make sure output-file is a file that exists and should not be a directory.
+Note : Before executing above command make sure output-file is not a directory.

 Output of this command is streamliner-configuration1.yml that contains tables t1, t2, t3 and columns details of oracle schema.